Jonas-DL/Hugging-Rain-Man/README.md

 - Clone the entire project from the GitHub repositories of various algorithms.
 - Install the required libraries, place the scripts in the project root directory, and download the corresponding weight files to run the tests.

-Differences in facial structure and cultural variations in emotional expression may lead to reduced performance when the model is applied to non-East Asian populations.
+⚠️Differences in facial structure and cultural variations in emotional expression may lead to reduced performance when the model is applied to non-East Asian populations.
 Additionally, given that our dataset is limited to children aged 2-12 years, the